folklorelabs/pockest-sprite-scraper/README.md

 ## Installation

-Grab the [latest release](https://github.com/folklorelabs/pockest-sprites/releases/latest), install it, and click the addon.
+Download the [latest release](https://github.com/folklorelabs/pockest-sprites/releases/latest), install it, and click the addon.